Time Formatting does not apply to CSV exports

 I'll set the affected version to '3.4.0' because the issue was introduced with #23996.
 The fixes have to be back-ported to all supported Redmine branches.

 I think that before this is being committed additional test coverage should be added for the fixed cases.

-#3 Updated by Holger Just 6 months ago
+#3 Updated by Holger Just about 1 year ago

 I don't think we should backport this to older versions.